DanFleming/heimdal/README.md

 # heimdal
-Project to sort photo files
+Project to find, sort and store photo files more information to come